- Military Life Cycle

 - Thinking ability

 According to studies from the Journal of School Health, hungry children tend to have shorter attention spans and have difficulty with problem-solving, math skills and memory recall.
-Children need a nutritional breakfast of whole grains, fiber and protein.
+Children need a nutritious breakfast of whole grains, fiber and protein.
 They also need snacks throughout the day that are high in protein and low in sugar to boost their ability to listen, process and remember what they are learning.

 Visit these websites to get tips about healthy food choices:

-- Unlock the Savings and Nutrition Inside Your Commissary, for tips on making healthy choices and raising a healthy eater.
+- Unlock the Savings and Nutrition Inside Your Commissary includes tips on making healthy choices and raising a healthy eater.

 According to the Centers for Disease Control and Prevention, children need at least 60 minutes of physical activity every day.
 Physical activity can include school recess periods, hiking, dancing, playing sports or walking to and from school.

 Check out the following resources for ideas about how to keep your children physically active:

-- Morale, Welfare and Recreation activities on your local installation
+- Morale, Welfare and Recreation activities are available on your local installation.